WGN-TV: Lottery

-In addition to the live drawing results, WGN also carried two lottery-produced weekly game shows.
+In addition to the live drawing results, WGN also carried two lottery-produced, weekly game shows.
 From September 16, 1989, to December 19, 1992, and from January 8 to July 2, 1994, the station aired $100,000 Fortune Hunt.
-It was originally hosted by Jeff Coopwood, with co-host Linda Kollmeyer, and subsequently with Mike Jackson as host.
-The program saw six contestants selected from a preliminary scratch-off entry ticket drawing choose panels from a numbered 36-panel game board containing various dollar amounts.
-The player with the highest prize amount after five rounds won $100,000 and their two chosen at-home partners won $500 each; the remaining on-air contestants kept their existing winnings, with their partners receiving $100.
-(Initially, each on-air contestant was given the option of keeping their winnings or trading them for other prizes.)
+It was originally hosted by Jeff Coopwood with co-host Linda Kollmeyer, and subsequently with Mike Jackson as host.
+In the program, six contestants selected from a scratch-off entry-ticket drawing choose panels from a numbered, 36-panel game board containing dollar amounts.
+The player with the highest prize amount after five rounds won $100,000, and their two chosen, at-home partners won $500 each.
+The remaining on-air contestants kept their existing winnings, and their partners received $100.
+(Note: Initially, each on-air contestant was given the option of keeping their winnings or trading them for other prizes.)
 Its successor, Illinois Instant Riches (retitled Illinois' Luckiest in 1998), ran from July 9, 1994, to October 21, 2000, with Mark Goodman and Kollmeyer as co-hosts.
-Produced in conjunction with Mark Goodson Productions (later Jonathan Goodson Productions), it featured a similar drawing format as its predecessor, but had individual contestants chosen randomly by a wheel spun by Kollmeyer each round (which was hooked to lights above each contestant's seat) play various mini-games.
+It was produced in conjunction with Mark Goodson Productions—later Jonathan Goodson Productions.
+(Note: Illinois Instant Riches had a similar drawing format to its predecessor, but had individual contestants chosen randomly by a wheel spun by Kollmeyer each round, which was hooked to lights above each contestant's seat, play mini-games.)

-In September 1996, the station began carrying The Big Game multi-state drawing (replaced by Mega Millions in May 2002) each Tuesday and Friday; Powerball drawings were eventually added upon Illinois joining that multi-state lottery in January 2010.
-WGN America ceased carrying the drawings nationally on December 12, 2014; the Lottery ceased televising its daily drawings outright and moved the results for the Pick 3, Pick 4, Lotto with Extra Shot and Lucky Day Lotto (formerly Little Lotto until 2011) games exclusively to its website on October 1, 2015, upon switching to a random number generator structure.
+In September 1996, WGN-TV began carrying The Big Game multi-state drawing each Tuesday and Friday; this was replaced by Mega Millions in May 2002.
+Powerball drawings were eventually added upon Illinois joining that multi-state lottery in January 2010.
+WGN America ceased carrying the drawings on December 12, 2014; the Lottery ceased televising its daily drawings and moved the results for the Pick 3, Pick 4, Lotto with Extra Shot, and Lucky Day Lotto (formerly Little Lotto until 2011) games exclusively to its website on October 1, 2015, and switched to a random number generator structure.